Five Lessons on the Federal Judiciary

 Now things get really Machiavellian.
 In February 2016, the O.G. of judicial restrainers, Antonin Scalia, died unexpectedly.
 Scalia’s death meant that Barack Obama could replace a conservative justice with a liberal one, giving the activist wing a majority on the Court.
 The White House faced one small problem: Republicans controlled the Senate.

 Hours after Scalia’s death and days before Obama nominated Merrick Garland, the highly respected Chief Judge of the U.S. Court of Appeals for the D.C.
-Circuit, Senate Republicans announced that any Obama nomination to the Court was D.O.A.
+Circuit, Senate Republicans announced that any Obama nomination to the Court was dead on arrival.
 The GOP’s rationale was that an election was coming up (never mind that it was over seven months away), and they should wait to confirm any nominee.
 Senate Majority Leader Mitch McConnell (R-KY) put it like this:

 “Of course, the American people should have a say in the court’s direction.
 It is a president’s constitutional right to nominate a Supreme Court justice, and it is the Senate’s constitutional right to act as a check on the president and withhold its consent.”